 War is not inevitable.
 At some point in the future, there will be no war ever anymore.
 We can think about what is needed towards that.

+No war is worth it.
 Let’s be reasonable.

-An argument against pacifism is that it leads aggressive opponents to seek their chances on war or economic invasion.
+However, an argument against pacifism is that it leads aggressive opponents to seek their chances on war or economic invasion.
 Right.
 We don’t want that.

 Let’s be reasonable, take two.